EFL League One: Historic performance

-Since the restructuring into League One in 2004, 78 teams have spent at least one season in the division, including 7 of the 20 teams in the 2025–26 Premier League.
-Milton Keynes Dons has spent 15 seasons in League One, the most of any team.
+Since the restructuring into League One in 2004, 79 teams have spent at least one season in the division, including 9 of the 20 teams in the 2026–27 Premier League.
+Milton Keynes Dons and Peterborough United have both spent 16 seasons in League One, the most of any team.
 Oldham Athletic's single 14-season consecutive spell was the longest of any team.
-The team with the current longest tenure is Burton Albion, who will be in their eighth consecutive season in the division, having been in League One since the 2018–19 season.
+The team with the current longest tenure is Burton Albion, who will be in their ninth consecutive season in the division, having been in League One since the 2018–19 season.
 Rotherham United have had the highest number of separate spells in League One with six.
-There have been 18 different Champions of League One, with Wigan Athletic having won the division three times.
+There have been 19 different Champions of League One, with Wigan Athletic having won the division three times, with the current points record being held by Birmingham City with a total of 111 points accumulated over the 2024–25 season.

+Rotherham United have been promoted out of League One the most times on four occasions, with five teams (Barnsley, Charlton Athletic, Peterborough United, Sheffield Wednesday and Wigan Athletic) having been promoted on three occasions.
+Northampton Town, Port Vale and Swindon Town have been relegated from League One the most times on four occasions, with five teams (Bristol Rovers, Chesterfield, Crewe Alexandra, Gillingham and Milton Keynes Dons) having been relegated on three occasions.